Burton upon Stather Lease Extension - Your Legal Fees Calculator

 FAQs concerning Burton upon Stather Lease Extensions

-I’m looking for lease extension for our apartment in Burton upon Stather and we don't fully comprehend the letter that we received from our freehold company.
+My husband and I are thinking about a lease extension for our flat based in Burton upon Stather and we are confused by the letter that we got from our landlord company.
 Can you please assist us with this situation?

-We have seen a house for sale for £195k and we are very keen on but we've just discovered that it is leasehold.
-There are 798 years balance left so a lease extension is not a worry.
+We have seen a house for sale for £215k and we are very interested but we've just discovered that it is leasehold.
+There are 928 years unexpired so a lease extension is not a concern.
 We didn't know what this meant but the internet suggests we wouldn't own the land or property, just the lease to live there.
 Is this true?
-We wouldn't want to pay a mortgage for 25 years without the house being ours.
-Any guidance would be much appreciated.
+We wouldn't want to pay a mortgage for twenty years without owning the property.
+Any information would be much appreciated.

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Burton upon Stather